-I was swamped in work during the last weeks.
+I was swamped at work during the last weeks.
 For my comeback, I will share my story about an unexpected issue I experienced with my workstation.
 This is the first time I faced such failure, so it took me a while to identify the root cause.
-All started with the addition of an extension card.
-You may recall that I’ve beefed-up my rig few months ago with a bigger CPU and more memory.
-Well, when you increase the capacity of system, you usually tend to use it.
-In my case, I found myself short of USB 3.0 ports, so I’ve snapped-in a 4-port board with four dedicated 5 Gbps chips as well as a LP/SATA power connector for a total of 1A available to the ports.
+It all started with the addition of an extension card.
+You may recall that I’ve beefed-up my rig a few months ago with a bigger CPU and more memory.
+Well, when you increase the capacity of the system, you usually tend to use it.
+In my case, I found myself short of USB 3.0 ports, so I’ve snapped-in a 4-port board with four dedicated 5 Gbps chips as well as an LP/SATA power connector for a total of 1A available to the ports.
 The surgery was so benign, that I closed-up the patient without any testing.
 My bad.
 As soon as I’ve hit the power button, I heard a very sharp and loud alarm (close to what you get when your fire alarm goes off).
-The PC seemed powered, but never reached the BIOS.
+The PC seemed powered but never reached the BIOS.
 Because of the excruciating sound, I quickly powered the PC off and began the investigations.
-One piece of important data, is that after upgrading my system in the first place, I’ve noticed that it refused to power-up a couple times.
+One piece of important data is that after upgrading my system in the first place, I’ve noticed that it refused to power-up a couple times.
 Nothing alarming, switching the power button off on the PSU and waiting few seconds solved the problem.
 Of course, I checked every component in the machine – removing/swapping them one by one, re-seated every board, but nothing.
-To make it worst, the sound was so loud that It was impossible to pin point from where it came with confidence.
+To make it worse, the sound was so loud that It was impossible to pinpoint from where it came with confidence.
 After a while, the only logical conclusion was that the Corsair AX1200 PSU was the culprit.
 Really?
 How comes it that a high-end PSU dies on me after only four years?
 When I looked for a replacement, the AX1200 was not available anymore.
-Instead of going for the AX1200i – which is not cable-compatible with the AX1200 (so all my braided cables where good for the trash can anyway) –, I’ve opted for the AX1500i.
+Instead of going for the AX1200i – which is not cable-compatible with the AX1200 (so all my braided cables were good for the trash can anyway) –, I’ve opted for the AX1500i.
 Even though the napkin math was clear, I am drawing 300 Watts tops.
 At least, it will give me room to expand and will be more efficient.
 The swap was not a sinecure.
 I let you check out the pictures, but the AX1500i is a beast, and my case is pretty small and packed.
 After fiddling for a while, my PC was back among the living and behaves as expected!
 At least, now I also know that I draw about 250 Watts, with a 91+ efficiency.
-An unexpected bonus: beside the GPU and the CPU closed loop water cooler fan, nothing is spinning anymore.
+An unexpected bonus: besides the GPU and the CPU closed-loop water cooler fan, nothing is spinning anymore.